 The Writing Placement Essay is administered to students throughout the year by the Department of Writing & Rhetoric Studies (DWRS).

-More detailed information about the Writing Placement Essay is provided on the page requesting to take it.
-However, to take the essay test you must fill out the form on the information page and wait for an email adding you to the canvas class.
+More detailed information about the Writing Placement Essay is available.
+However, to take the essay test you must fill out the form on the information page and wait for an email adding you to the CANVAS class.